You Can Help Fight Horse Slaughter

 - Horse slaughter is unacceptably inhumane.

-3. Speak out in the media
+3. Speak out in the media, and inform the public

 - Post copies of The HSUS’s fact sheet on horse slaughter in public places.